ErikMcClure/sweetiebot/README.md

 For example: `!setup @Mods #staff-lounge #Bot-log`

-`!setup` will automatically restrict all sensitive commands to `alertrole` and enable a default set of modules. **You must PING the role or channel that you are adding to the bot!** To ensure your moderator role can be pinged: Go to Server Settings -> Roles and select your mod role, then make sure "Allow anyone to @mention this role" is checked.
+`!setup` will automatically restrict all sensitive commands to `alertrole` and enable a default set of modules.
 You won't be able to properly configure Sweetie Bot over PM, because you won't be able to specify the channels.
 Make sure you configure her in a place where Discord autocompletes `#channelname` for you and highlights it.

 **DO NOT GIVE SWEETIE BOT ADMINISTRATIVE PERMISSIONS OR THE ABILITY TO PING EVERYONE!** Sweetie bot does not and will never attempt to filter `@everyone` pings, because if you don't want her to be able to ping everyone, you shouldn't give her the ability to do so in the first place.
 Sweetie bot only requires the following permissions: `Manage Roles`, `Ban Members`, `Manage Messages`, plus all the default read/write permissions given to everyone.